Erastuskanyatta/Introduction-to-PHP/index.md

 - `if... else if...else` statement - It is like the `if ...else` statement, but with the ability to check for many conditions.

-Let us put in place each of the statement above:
+Let us implement each of the statement above:

 ### 1. the `if` statement
 The syntax of an `if` statement looks like this.